- introduction

 POST /git-annex/$uuid/v0/keeplocked

-Remove a key's content from the server.
+Remove a key's content from the repository.

 Example: